cuncunfacu/cuncunfacu.github.io/README.md

 This page introduces some of my GitHub projects.
 You can switch languages between English and Spanish.
 The site's content is stored in Firestore.

 ### Project Detail Section
-This page renders the Markup, from the `README.md` file of the repository, and gives it a personalized style.
+This page renders the MardDown, from the `README.md` file of the repository, and gives it a personalized style.

 ## Deployment and Environments
 This repo is integrated with two environments.